kimkimani/guruspedia/content/articles/best-performance-practices-for-scaling-nodejs-applications/index.md

 ### Strategies to scale Node.js

 They are many ways to scale an application.
-A single-instance (monolithic) Node.js app running on a single computer has three ways to scale: cloning, decomposition, and data sharding.
+A single-instance (monolithic) Node.js app running on a single computer has three ways to scale: cloning, decomposition, and data sharding. let's learn the [Strategies to scale Node.js](https://guruspedia.com/the-strategies-to-scale-nodejs/)

 #### Cloning